5 Serious Causes Of Hair Loss In Toddlers

 Image: Shutterstock

-Biotin and trace minerals too are known to help hair-regrowth in toddlers.
-If your toddler gets a diagnosis of Alopecia Areata, give her a diet rich in biotin like chard, romaine lettuce, carrots, and tomatoes.
+Biotin and trace minerals are known to control hair loss in babies and toddlers.
+They also help in hair growth.
+If your toddler gets a diagnosis of Alopecia Areata, give them a diet rich in biotin like chard, romaine lettuce, carrots, and tomatoes.

 protip_icon Quick fact